pirovc/genome_updater/README.md

 		Default: 1

 	Misc. options:
-	 -x Allow the deletion of extra files if any found in the repository folder -a Download the current version of the NCBI taxonomy database (taxdump.tar.gz) -s Silent output
+	 -x Allow the deletion of regular extra files if any found in the files folder.
+Symbolic links that do not belong to the current version will always be deleted.
+	 -a Download the current version of the NCBI taxonomy database (taxdump.tar.gz) -s Silent output
 	 -w Silent output with download progress (%) and download version at the end